-One blogger was crying online about her photos were so much better and it was “not fair” others were ranked above her because from her point of view, it’s a photo contest.
+One blogger was crying online about her photos were so much better, and it was “not fair” others were ranked above her because from her point of view, it’s a photo contest.
 No, it is not a photo contest.
-It is the total package.
+It is the total presentation and information provided.

 What is important to Google? (my opinions only)

 - Speed.
 Google likes speed.
 There seems to be some general agreement that TFB (time to the first byte) is important.
-This is the time it takes for you server to respond.
+This is the time it takes for your server to respond.
 Read that as a quality host is needed.
-For now, I believe this needs to be less than 0.4 seconds and less than 0.2 is where you want to be.
+For now, I believe this needs to be less than 0.4 seconds, and less than 0.2 is where you want to be.
 Also, the total time to load a page is important.

 - Security.
 All new sites should start out as https, not http.
 Just do it from the start.

 - Mobile friendly.
 Google will be moving from desktop focus to mobile focus in the next few months.
-If you went with a Genesis theme as I suggested, your site is probably good already by being “responsive.”
+If you went with a Genesis theme, as I suggested, your site is probably good already by being “responsive.”

 - Size of the page.
 With food blogs, this usually means the size of images.
 While this guide is long, it’s total download size for the text is less than one skimpy photo.
-See photo comments below.
+See the photo comments below.

 - Structured data.
-This means the recipe (we are food bloggers right) are “marked up” in a special way that Google can really understand well without using a super computer.
+This means the recipe (we are food bloggers right) are “marked up” in a special way that Google can really understand well without using a supercomputer.
 It was Schema and now going to J-SON.
 Why do you care?
 Do you want that nice little picture next to your recipe on Google search?
 You need to do this.
 That is not all but a big part.
 This is done by a recipe plugin like WP Recipe Maker.
-If your theme has “built-in" recipe markup, get a new theme, they never keep up and will only cause you grief.
+If your theme has a "built-in" recipe markup, get a new theme, they never keep up and will only cause you grief.

 - Good user experience.
 Text above the fold, a good organization making it easy to navigate and lots more.
 In general, if something is good for user experience, it is good SEO.
 If you remember nothing else about SEO, remember that.
-Speed, security, and mobile friendly are all user-friendly.
+Speed, security, and mobile-friendly are all user-friendly.

 - Not too many ads.
-Not well defined but “you will know it when you see it.”
+Not well defined, but “you will know it when you see it.”

 - Lots and lots of other things.

-PHOTOS OPTOMIZATION ON A FOOD BLOG
+PHOTOS OPTIMIZATION ON A FOOD BLOG

 I’m not a photo expert.
 In fact, if you look around at my photos you will be right to assume I’m a bit of a hack.
 But I’m good enough to get my point across.
 I’m working on it.

 One of the mistakes we see young bloggers make is image size.
 This is my grumpy old blogger take on it.
 Many (most?) will disagree with me.

 I don’t believe you should have photos greater than 50 to 70 kb on your blog.
-Most experts with say 150 kb or more.
+Most experts with say a size limit of 150 kb or even a little more.
 Why do I, not a photo expert, disagree?

 Next, the number and type of photos.
 I don’t need to see five finish product photos that are almost identical.
 They pat your ego and make your mom happy.
 But I scroll and scroll because you made my phone download five large photos to show off your photography skills.
 I came to your site for a recipe and information.
-Thanks for the photos.
+Thanks for all those photos.